arashnm80/arashnm80.github.io/quotes.md

 > The scope of one's personality is defined by the magnitude of that problem which is capable of driving a person out of his wits.

-> Diff between 125 and 120 mins is nothing, diff between 5' and 0' is everything.
+> Diff between 121 and 120 mins is nothing, diff between 1' and 0' is everything.

+> Starting is the most important and hardest step.

 > I choose to leave or fight for the narrow possibility to live.